Sweetaroo/resume/Readme.md

 - Have no obstacles to watch TED and English mooc without subtitle
 - Be able to formally communicate with foreigners in English

-### Objective
-- Seeking a position that design and develop mobile web and mobile webapp.

 ### Skills and Proficiencies:
 - Skilled in using `Jquery Mobile` frame to make mobile web.